 To help you answer the question, here are the 21 best podcast hosting platforms in 2021.
 Our list (which isn’t in any particular order) includes podcast hosts with both paid and free options.

-Well-established, all-in-one podcasting solution (Starts from $9/month.
+Well-established, all-in-one podcasting solution (Starts FREE then $9/month)

 PodBean is an all-in-one podcasting solution that allows beginners and professionals alike to create high-quality podcasting in just minutes.

 With this software, you don’t need any prior programming knowledge.

 It has an intuitive dashboard and robust support system.
 Everything is mobile-ready from the start so you can be up and running in no time.

 - Unlimited Podcasting: The platform offers unlimited bandwidth and storage.

 - Reliable Media Hosting: PodBean offers fast audio and video hosting and a smoother experience for your fans.

 - Comprehensive Stats: Gather helpful insights with regards to the performance of your podcast.

 - Customizable Branding: You can personalize colors, fonts, and layouts to match your brand.